metacpan/metacpan-cpan-extracted/distros/H/HTML-Restrict/README.md

     enclosed content you'd like to remove.
 This feature strips script and style tags by default.

+- `filter_text => [0|1|CodeRef]`

+    By default all text will be filtered to fix any encoding problems which may cause security issues.
+You may override the encoding behaviour by providing your own anonymous sub to `filter_text`.
+This first and only argument to the sub is the text which needs to be filtered.
+The sub should return a scalar containing the transformed text.

+        filter_text => sub {
+            my $text = shift;
+            ... # transform text
+            return $text;
+        },

+    You may also this value to 0 in order to disable this behaviour entirely.
+    Please be advised this is a security risk.
+Use caution when disabling this parameter or providing your own filter function.

 # SUBROUTINES/METHODS

 ## process( $html )